 Jesus says in Matthew 22.37-38, " 'Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment."
 Mark 12.30 adds, "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength."
 Not one of us has loved God like this.
 We have all broken the great commandment.
 We are all naturally self-centered rather than God-centered.✞

 The removal of sin is to remove the barrier to God and open the way to fullness of life in Jesus.
 Sin is like an ugly blot on a clean page.
 Being selfish, lazy, thoughtless, and telling lies ruins our character.
 Sin destroys the happiness of a home or a friendship.✞

 Sins are like the weeds in a garden.
 If weeds are not rooted out, they will soon overrun it.
 Little acts of dishonesty and disobedience soon become habits we cannot break.✞

-Sin is like a thick cloud which blots out the sun.
+Sin is like a thick cloud that blots out the sun.
 That is why God seems miles away.
 He is pure and holy.
 He hates sin.
 He cannot and will not look on sin.
 We need to remove the barrier to God that blocks the way to him.
 Sin cuts you off from God in this life and in the life to come.
 Be quite clear about this.
 Hell is a grim and dreadful reality for all who reject Jesus Christ in this life.
 What are you going to do about it?
 You cannot remove the barrier to God yourselves.
 You cannot save yourself.
 Trying to help others and doing good cannot remove this barrier either.
 If sin results in our being cut off from God, is there no hope for us?
 Has God washed his hands of us?✞